-Discipline Co-course director: Ben Eaton, Ph.D. and Julie Hensler, Ph.D.
+Discipline Module Director: Ben Eaton, Ph.D.

 Students are required to attend a minimum of 16 seminars per semester.
 Students attending the Physiology and/or Pharmacology Departmental Seminars must sign in to document their attendance.
 Students may include attendance at seminars of interest offered by disciplines other than the Physiology & Pharmacology Discipline.
 Students are asked to notify the course co-director of IBMS 6090.7 of their attendance at seminars other than those offered in the Physiology or Pharmacology Departmental seminar series.
 Student sign-in sheets provided at seminar sites will be used to determine student attendance at all seminars.
 If students plan to attend a non-PP seminar, they will need to notify the course co-director prior to attendance so sign-in information can be obtained.
 Attendance at symposiums/meetings can be substituted for a seminar attendance but prior approval must be obtained from course co-director.